bbnoir/mlnote/Lecture 00/Gradient Descent.md

-the method to find the min loss
+the method to find the min loss for regression

 ### Method
 1. Pick an initial value w0